sigchi/Document-Formats/README.md

 3rd party software that's not _technically_ part of the template, let us know as well, we might host it here too in the `Extras` directory.

+## Important!!! ##

+Various SIG CHI conferences may have a slightly tweaked version on their conference page.
+Please make sure to check the individual conference's website before using this repository's snapshot.

 ## Paper Formats ##

 CHI uses two different formats for most submissions: